Delayed Coking Process Description

-In the process, the flow is heated to coking temperature in the furnace, then fed to the online coking drum.
+In the coking process in refinery, the flow is heated to coking temperature in the furnace, then fed to the online coking drum.
 Large volumes of steam are injected after the furnace to delay the coking reaction until the flow enters the coking drum, where the heavy oil is cracked to lighter hydrocarbons, and into coke that mostly deposits in the drum for removal during the regeneration cycle.
 The cracked hydrocarbons then head to the fractionator column for separation of the different streams, with the bottoms recycled back to the inlet for another pass through the coker.

 In the fractionator, the remaining coke fines and initially injected steam exit the process in the fractionated products as particulate and water contamination.
 Depending on the product, removal of excess particulate and water is required to achieve final product quality, or to meet feedstock requirements for other unit operations, for example on kerosene or diesel streams feeding hydrotreaters.

-- Meet coker unit production quotas
+- Meet coker unit refinery production quotas

 - Ensure final product water and particulate standards are met on naphtha, diesel streams